-The former SPH Electronic Mail List will only be used for general public information regarding School news and events.
-Email listservs are used for other general communication, job announcements, etc., and you should read these as well.
+Email listservs are used for general communication, job announcements, etc., and you should read these as well.

-Each fall semester, all incoming and current students are added to the SPH Graduate Homeroom immediately after the semester add/drop date.
+Each fall semester, all incoming students are added to the SPH Graduate Homeroom approximately 2 weeks before courses begin.
 Once added, students will continue to have access unless the student has not taken classes in over a year.
 Therefore, even students who take a leave of absence for two semesters will have access and receive all announcements.